Canon EOS M50 Mark II review

 Another advantage the M50 Mark II offers over the older camera is a new video-recording button available on the touchscreen, and a movie self-timer that gives you between 2 to 10 seconds to prepare yourself before the camera starts to record.
 If you happen to have over 1,000 YouTube subscribers, the M50 II will also allow you to wirelessly live stream to YouTube.

 While its video prowess looks good on paper, the M50 II suffers from the same heavy 1.5x crop for 4K video as its predecessor, and also uses a slower phase-detect autofocus system that can be an issue if you’re recording fast-moving subjects.
-There’s also the added benefit of eye-detect AF for both stills and video here.
-Although it’s not as fast as, say, the Canon EOS R6, it is quite good for a camera that’s been labeled as an entry-level model.
+Although the camera's eye AF isn't as fast as, say, the Canon EOS R6, it is quite good for a camera that’s been labeled as an entry-level model and works well for stills and 1080p video – it's a bit hit-and-miss while shooting in 4K.

 Canon EOS M50 Mark II price and availability